manateelazycat/css-sort/README.md

 * You don't need to select the sorted area, it can sort all the attributes automatically with one command "css-sort".
 * Sort CSS attributes exactly in accordance with [CSS sorting rules](http://alloyteam.github.io/CodeGuide/#css-declaration-order)
-* The rule starting with ◎ is automatically skipped and not sorted.
+* The statement starting with ◎ is automatically skipped and not sorted.
-* ...
+* @include attribute will automatically be placed in the beginning of the attribute area in the scan order.

 ## Installation
 Clone or download this repository (path of the folder is the `<path-to-css-sort>` used below).